Prisms: A Practical Guide

 The Scenario: Working with JSON-like Data

-Consider a common scenario: modeling a JSON structure.
+Consider a common scenario: modelling a JSON structure.
 A value can be a string, a number, a boolean, or a nested object.

 import org.higherkindedj.optics.annotations.GeneratePrisms;